Free Shipping

 Origins

-Arises through yeast autolysis at the end of fermentation or during maturation.
-Formation of high levels by yeast can be indicative of a deficiency of amino acids in the apple juice.
+Methanethiol arises in cider production through yeast autolysis at the end of fermentation or during maturation.
+Formation of high levels of mercaptans by yeast can be indicative of a deficiency of amino acids in the apple juice.

 Importance

-Component of the sulphury flavour character of cider.
-Found in all ciders to a degree.
-Off-flavour when present in excess.
-Supplementation of juice with ammonium salts prior to fermentation can help control formation of mercaptans.
+Methanethiol is a component of the sulphury flavour character of cider.
+It is found in all ciders to a degree.
+Methanethiol is an off-flavour when present in cider in excess.
+Supplementation of juice with ammonium salts prior to fermentation can help control formation of mercaptans in ciders.

 CAS registry number